 Grapefruit essential oils really pulled through for me on this one, making my Epsom salts smell like a tiny sliver of Heaven’s citrus field.
 I imagine there’s a citrus field in heaven.
 It’s probably not spiked with tequila like I prefer my citrus to be, but it’s heaven, so I think that counts for something.

 I really like making bath soaks because they don’t grow bacteria as easily as a scrub, and can be kept for a long time.
+Check out my homemade lavender bath scrub recipe!
 I’d even say that these suckers don’t ever expire.
 I mean one batch could probably knock out at least ten years of mother’s day presents.
 Kidding.